metashell/metashell/3rd/templight/llvm/docs/LangRef.rst

     If a function that has an ``sspstrong`` attribute is inlined into a function that doesn't have an ``sspstrong`` attribute, then the resulting function will have an ``sspstrong`` attribute.
+``"thunk"``
+    This attribute indicates that the function will delegate to some other function with a tail call.
+The prototype of a thunk should not be used for optimization purposes.
+The caller is expected to cast the thunk prototype to match the thunk target prototype.
 ``uwtable``
-    This attribute indicates that the ABI being targeted requires that an unwind table entry be produce for this function even if we can show that no exceptions passes by it.
+    This attribute indicates that the ABI being targeted requires that an unwind table entry be produced for this function even if we can show that no exceptions passes by it.
 This is normally the case for the ELF x86-64 abi, but it can be disabled for some compilation units.